gredss/peft-emotion/README.md

-# PEFT Evaluation for Indonesian Sentiment and Emotion Classification
+# PEFT Evaluation for Indonesian Emotion Classification

 This repository contains the data preparation and preprocessing pipeline for evaluating **Parameter-Efficient Fine-Tuning (PEFT)** methods on Indonesian NLP tasks using transformer-based model such as  **IndoBERTweet**.
 The primary goal is to assess how PEFT strategies (LoRA, QLoRA, Prefix Tuning, and Full Fine-Tuning) perform in low-resource and domain-specific contexts.